Skip to content

 Most people do not need to manage the daemon directly.
 The usual commands already make sure it exists when needed.

-# Resets the daemon after replacing the binaryno-mistakes updateno-mistakes update stops and starts the daemon when it is running, or when stale daemon artifacts exist, so the new executable is used.
+no-mistakes update stops and starts the daemon when it is running, or when stale daemon artifacts exist, so the new executable is used.
 It prefers the managed service path and falls back to a detached daemon if service startup is unavailable or fails.
-If the daemon is already running, update only proceeds when the daemon is using the same executable path as the binary running the update command; if that path cannot be determined or points to a different binary, the update aborts before replacing anything.
+If pending or running pipeline runs exist, update warns that restarting the daemon can cause those runs to fail and prompts before continuing.
+If the daemon is already running from a different executable path, update prompts before replacing it.
+Pass -y or --yes to continue through update safety prompts while still printing warnings.
+If the daemon executable path cannot be determined, the update aborts before replacing anything.

 The daemon writes an identity record to ~/.no-mistakes/daemon.pid and listens on a Unix socket at ~/.no-mistakes/socket.
 On Windows, it uses a localhost TCP listener and a protected endpoint file at the same path.